Opinion: Monkeypox is the result of our cruel relationship with animals

 We will also be supporting cruelty to animals and remaining complicit in the mass slaughter of sentient beings.
 The solution is simple: follow a plant-based lifestyle.
 Leave animals in peace.
 Behave in a way that shows compassion for all.
 For the sake of all animals, including humans, take action now.

 Dr Julia Baines serves as science policy adviser for PETA UK.
-She has a PhD from the University of Liverpool with a background in animal behaviour and welfare.
+She has a PhD from the University of Liverpool with a background in animal behaviour and welfare

 Register for free to continue reading